ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 Zero-pad these integers to 9 digits before noising.

 .. note::
-  The `actual process <https://web.archive.org/web/20230601182852/https://www.wichands.com/Content/Docs/Help/ClinicUserManual/Module1/index.html?page=family-id-number.html>`_ for generating WIC family IDs involves using the year in combination with a consecutive integer.
+  The `actual process for generating WIC family IDs <https://web.archive.org/web/20230601182852/https://www.wichands.com/Content/Docs/Help/ClinicUserManual/Module1/index.html?page=family-id-number.html>`_  involves using the year in combination with a consecutive integer.
   Our approach is simpler, while still capturing that these numbers are likely to be similar and easy to mistake for one another.
   In fact, we will tend to overstate how much this is the case by not changing the prefix every year.

-To generate the WIC participant ID for simulants observed in WIC, sort them by when they were first observed in WIC (it does not matter how ties are broken), then assign them consecutive integers.
+To generate the WIC client ID for simulants observed in WIC, sort them by when they were first observed in WIC (it does not matter how ties are broken), then assign them consecutive integers.
 Zero-pad these integers to 11 digits before noising.

 .. note::
-  The `actual process <https://web.archive.org/web/20230601183736/https://www.wichands.com/Content/Docs/Help/ClinicUserManual/Module1/index.html?page=client-id-number.html>`_ for generating WIC client IDs involves using the clinic number, local agency number, and year in combination with a consecutive integer.
+  The `actual process for generating WIC client IDs <https://web.archive.org/web/20230601183736/https://www.wichands.com/Content/Docs/Help/ClinicUserManual/Module1/index.html?page=client-id-number.html>`_ involves using the clinic number, local agency number, and year in combination with a consecutive integer.
   Our approach is simpler, while still capturing that these numbers are likely to be similar and easy to mistake for one another.